andrewjahn/AndysBrainBook/docs/index.rst

 We will start with basic fMRI analysis, with more advanced analyses being added later.
 It is the ReadTheDocs companion to `Andy's Brain Blog <https://www.andysbrainblog.com>`__.

-If you are completely new to fMRI analysis, I recommend starting with the installation page :ref:`installation/fsl_mac_install`.
+If you are completely new to fMRI analysis, I recommend starting with the :ref:`installation page <fsl_mac_install>`.

 .. toctree::